nnguye47/WoodyWorks/_PRESS-RELEASE.md

   Woody Makes Things Shop

 ## Sub-Heading ##
-  > This website is for those that are interested in looking at and/or buying some of the client's work
+  This website is for those that are interested in looking at and/or buying some of the client's work

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  Hi!
+Welcome to Woody Makes Things.
+This is where you can find all of the client's wonderful work.
+There is a landing page with a cute bear to greet you.
+To navigate through the website, you can click the flower icons located in the top right.
+There is a house icon(home) which will display the current featured items, a cart icon(shop) where you can see all the available products, and a letter icon(contact) to see more information about our client.

 ## Problem ##
-  > Describe the problem your product solves.
+  The client originally did not have one place where she could show off all of her items

 ## Solution ##
-  > Describe how your product elegantly solves the problem.

-## Quote from You ##
-  > A quote from a spokesperson in your company.
+   This website aims to bring it all into one place and help jumpstart the business.

 ## How to Get Started ##
-  > Describe how easy it is to get started.

-## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  To get started you can fork the repo and clone it to your local environment.
+Once cloned, open up the repo in your editor of choice and enter "npm run client-dev" in the command line.